-- The following persons will be considered for admission: candidates who are in possession of a certificate that is deemed by the University to be equivalent to the required Grade 12 certificate with university endorsement; candidates who are graduates from another tertiary institution or have been granted the status of a graduate of such an institution; and candidates who are graduates of another faculty at the University of Pretoria. - Life Orientation is excluded when calculating the APS. - Grade 11 results are used in the conditional admission of prospective students. - A valid qualification with admission to degree studies is required. - Minimum subject and achievement requirements, as set out below, are required. - Tuition will be presented in English only. - Should a candidate obtain an APS of 26 to 29, consideration for admission will be based on the results of the NBT, provided the numbers of students in designated groups have not been reached.
+- The closing date is an administrative admission guideline for non-selection programmes.
+Once a non-selection programme is fulland has reached the institutional targets, then that programme will be closed for further admissions, irrespective of the closing date.
+However, if the institutional targets have not been met by the closing date, then that programme will remain open for admissions until the institutional targets are met. - The following persons will be considered for admission: Candidates who are in possession of a certificate that is deemed by the University to be equivalent to the required National Senior Certificate (NSC) with university endorsement; candidates who are graduates from another tertiary institution or have been granted the status of a graduate of such an institution, and candidates who are graduates of another faculty at the University of Pretoria. - Life Orientation is excluded when calculating the APS. - Grade 11 results are used for the conditional admission of prospective students. - A valid qualification with admission to degree studies is required. - Minimum subject and achievement requirements, as set out below, are required. - All lectures at the University of Pretoria are presented in English only.